Melancholy of the self (#1 - ) ︎︎︎

 Overall: 5ft. x 11ft. x12.5ft.

-A performative study of AI’s subjectivity through (affective) literacy and avant-garde cyber graphics.
+The work is a performative study of AI’s subjectivity through (affective) literacy and avant-garde cyber graphics.

 Images: Yubo Dong/ofstudio.
 Hiroshi Clark